Teaching the Alphabet with 10 Exciting Multi-Sensory Activity Ideas

 Drive Around Letters

 Place letter signs on the floor.
 Drive toy cars around the signs.
 Say the letter sound as you drive around it.
+You can make a fun letter matching activity with these signs.
+Kids can drive a circle around the uppercase letter sign and then find the corresponding lowercase letter sign and drive around it.
 This is a FUN way to teach letter recognition.

 letter recognition activities - matching uppercase and lowercase letters